 In fact, most of us who have a long-standing medical condition, that we are treating normally with medication, do not have a ‘Pre-Existing Medical Condition’ at all.

-Here is what Travel Insured International, one of Carriers has to say, in terms of definition.
+Here is what Travel Insured International, one of our Carriers, has to say in terms of definition.